 }

-Simply that some of the data types they handle are Function References. (but there is a huge fuss about naming everything 😄).
+Simply put, some of the data types they handle are References to functions. (but there’s an impressive snobbery about naming everything 😄).

-Lambda functions are especially useful when you need a function that you will only use once, especially if it is short.
-Here it doesn’t make sense to create a “normal” function, and lambda functions make your life easier.
+Lambda functions are especially useful when you need a function that you will only use once, especially if it’s short.
+Here it’s not worth creating a “normal” function, and lambda functions make your life easier.

-So on one side we have a syntax for short functions, and on the other functions that accept other functions.
+So on one hand we have a syntax for short functions, and on the other, functions that accept other functions.
 You see where I’m going, right?
-These are concepts that fit very well together.
+They are concepts that fit together very well.

 function ExecuteAction(action)